orsiczako/season-analysis/README.md

 ### Main features
 - **AI-powered color analysis:** Users can chat with an AI (Google Gemini) to analyze their color type based on answers to style and appearance questions.
 The AI suggests a color season and provides tailored advice.
+- **Guest mode:** Visitors can try the AI color analysis without registration.
+Guest users can chat with the AI and receive color recommendations, but results are not saved to their profile.
 - **User registration and authentication:** Secure registration and login with JWT tokens.
 User data is stored in a MySQL database.
 - **Profile management:** Users can view and edit their profile, including their name, email, and assigned color season.
 The color season is displayed with a localized name and can be updated after new analysis.
 - **Favorite colors:** Users can save multiple favorite colors (1:N relationship) to their profile.
 Colors are stored as hex codes and can be added or removed at any time.